ElinaKim/mindbloom/README.md

 ```

 ```
-Configure connection details with URL as described in .env.sample in your .env
+Configure connection details with URL as described in the .env.sample in your .env
 ```

 The app uses Vite as a build tool and development server.